gr33ndata/dysl/README.md

 _Note_:

+By default, a folder name generated from the current timestamp, `/batchTSYYMMDDHHMMSS` is used for the domain, and `file.txt` is used for sample files in language folders.
 To specify the domain folder name and file name, you can use the following command instead:

 `l.save_training_samples(domain='MyDomain', filename='MyFile.txt')`

-Notice that this only works when using custom training-set, adding samples to builtin training-set is not permitted.
+Notice that only works when using custom training-set, adding samples to builtin training-set is not permitted.

 ## Unknown Languages (_Experimantal_)